ajcr/string-splitter/README.txt

 split this string in to distinct words
 ```

-For any splitable string you pass it, the function will return the possibilities for inserting spaces.
+For any splitable string you pass it, the function will print the possibilities for inserting spaces.

 Modify ```word-list.txt``` with your own words/names which you'd like to recognise.
 The current list is from http://www.curlewcommunications.co.uk/wordlist.html